zedlopez/ifm/Examples/Vitrine.md

 Plaza View is a room.
 "Your uncle's apartment, on loan to you for viewing the parade and celebrations today.
 This would be more of a sacrifice on his part if he weren't currently yachting around Corfu."

 The smart window is a device in Plaza View.
 It is fixed in place.
 "A vast smart window [if transparent]overlooks the park[otherwise]has turned to a sheet of hazy blue[end if]."
 The smart window can be transparent.
 The smart window is transparent.
-The description is "An electrochromic device which changes shade and transparency in response to the application of current.line-so-blankCurtains are so last year."
+The description is "An electrochromic device which changes shade and transparency in response to the application of current.

+Curtains are so last year."
 ```